-Intangible assets consist of acquired and internally developed software, and development costs related to the development of the payments platform controlled by PPJV.
-Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortization and accumulated impairment losses.
-Eligible development costs are expenditures that are directly attributable to building the payments platform and preparing the asset for its intended use and include borrowing costs, fees associated with third party software development and architecture, testing and project management.
+The payment processing platform, formerly development costs, relate to expenditures incurred with the development of the platform controlled by the joint venture.
+Eligible costs for the platform are expenditures that are directly attributable to building the platform and preparing the asset for its intended use and include borrowing costs, fees associated with third party software development and architecture, testing and project management.
 Costs associated with training, maintenance and data conversion activities are expensed as incurred.